MollyOuma/design/design.md

 + Caregiver management - all the therapist in the organization can be managed and their information and job status marked(active/inactive)
 + Medical records od the patient should alsp be managed
 + payment records - from donors or sponsors
-+ Therapy and day care attendance records should also be managed using thi platform.
++ Therapy and day care attendance records should also be managed using the platform.

 1.3 Definitions, accronyms and abbreviations